Google battles landmark UK class action over alleged iPhone tracking

 By Kirstin Ridley

-Antony White, a lawyer for Google, told the first day of a two-day hearing that the maiden, U.S.-style data protection lawsuit could only seek redress under English laws if any data breach had led to claimants suffering damage.
+Antony White, a lawyer for Google, told the first day of a two-day hearing that any maiden, U.S.-style data protection lawsuit could only seek redress under English laws if a data breach led to claimants suffering damage.

 "It is not my case that loss of personal data may not have serious consequences, but it may not always do so in a way that attracts compensation," he said, adding that any uniform award would also fail to take into account differing phone usage.

-Richard Lloyd, a former director at consumer rights group Which?, is leading the claim that seeks to extend Britain's fledgling class action regime - and multi-billion pound data protection claims against tech giants, such as Facebook FB.O, TikTok and YouTube, rest on the judgment.
+Richard Lloyd, former director of consumer rights group Which?, is leading the landmark claim that seeks to extend Britain's fledgling class action regime and could set the scene for vast, similar data protection claims against tech giants such as Facebook FB.O, TikTok and YouTube.

-Lloyd has previously estimated that damages could run to 750 pounds per iPhone user, potentially bringing damages to more than 3 billion pounds ($4.2 billion) if any future trial succeeds.

-The case, brought on behalf of more than four million Apple AAPL.O iPhone users, hinges on whether Google breached its duties as a data controller by clandestinely collecting browser-generated data and then offering it to advertisers in 2011 and 2012 - and whether such a class action can proceed in Britain.
+The case, brought on behalf of more than five million Apple AAPL.O iPhone users, hinges on what damages can be recovered by consumers for data breaches and whether class actions can be used to claim them.

+Lloyd, who says he wants to hold the world's biggest companies to account, has estimated that people who used iPhones between 2011 and 2012 could be owned redress of more than 3 billion pounds ($4.2 billion) if any future trial succeeds.

+He alleges that Google illegally took iPhone users' personal data by tracking internet browsing histories and used this to sell a lucrative, targeted advertising service.

+"Google makes billions of pounds in revenue from advertising based on our personal data every year," he said in a statement.
+"It is only right that they should be held to account for profiting from the misuse of that personal data."

-Experts say the case is "hugely significant" and warn businesses that harvest and use troves of personal data for commercial gain to consider whether they are acting fairly and transparently.
+Experts say the case is "hugely significant" and urge businesses to be fair and transparent when harvesting and using troves of personal data for commercial gain.

 "If the judgment goes in favour of the claimants, we will see the floodgates open to a tsunami of representative data class actions in the UK," said Julian Copeman, a partner at Herbert Smith Freehills.